Photinia × fraseri

 Photinia × fraseri, known as red tip photinia and Christmas berry, is a nothospecies in the rose family, Rosaceae.
 It is a hybrid between Photinia glabra and Photinia serratifolia.

 Description

 It is a compact shrub with an erect habit that can grow into a medium-sized tree.
 Its evergreen, oval leaves are dark green but crimson red when young, especially in early spring.
 Its flowers are small, with five petals, united in large white inflorescences.
 They bloom at the end of spring.
-It can reach a height of 5 meters and a diameter of 5 meters.
+It can reach a height of 5 metres and a diameter of 5 metres.
 It is frost resistant and can withstand temperatures from -5° to -10°.